LearningNerd/100daysofcode/README.md

   - A method for checking if the tetromino has reached the bottom
   - Create a new block when the previous block lands

 <hr/>

 ### Day 63: 2018-07-23

 I'd love to finish Tetris today!
 Since I worked both days this weekend, I planned for today to be my Sunday.
+(Update: I only spent an hour or two coding today though.)

 **Next:**
   - Refactor to replace confusing `x` and `y` variables to `row` and `col`.